This post contains affiliate links. Read my disclosure policy here.

 Add the shredded hearts of palm, bread crumbs, and green onion.
 Combine well.
 Now taste for seasoning and add more if needed.
 For richer stuffing, you can swap out ¼ cup mayo for a ¼ cup vegan cream cheese or vegan sour cream.

 You can make filling the day before to make life easier for yourself.
 Just cover it and pop it in the fridge.

 * Worcestershire isn't typically vegan, but there are lots of vegan versions to choose from.
 I purchase Annie's or The Wizard's brand.
-The Whole Foods and Kroger brand are vegan too.
+The Whole Foods and Kroger brands are vegan too.
 Make sure to read the labeling before purchasing.

 * If you can't find kelp granules, you can use dulse flakes, dulse granules or break up a small piece of nori.
 If you don't want the ocean-like flavor, you can omit the seaweed altogether.
 The mushrooms will still be delicious!

 Now it's time to stuff the mushroom caps and bake to perfection!
 Using a small spoon, stuff each mushroom cap and place in a lightly greased baking dish.
 Sprinkle the tops with panko breadcrumbs.

 If desired, drizzle oil or melted vegan butter on top of the breadcrumbs to make them crisp up even more.
 You can also sprinkle shredded vegan mozzarella on top.
 So many tasty variations to try!